The Indigenous Community-Based Climate Monitoring Program call for proposals for 2018-2019 is now closed. The deadline to apply was February 16, 2018.

-Aboriginal and northern communities face many challenges including managing the impacts of a changing climate, addressing the high and often fluctuating costs of energy, and promoting sustainable development that balances consideration of environmental, social and economic well-being.
-Aboriginal and Northern communities in Canada are particularly susceptible to these challenges due to factors such as remoteness and inaccessibility, cold climate, aging and inefficient infrastructure, and reliance on emissions-intensive and polluting diesel fuel systems for electricity production.
+Indigenous and northern communities face many challenges including managing the impacts of a changing climate, addressing the high and often fluctuating costs of energy, and promoting sustainable development that balances consideration of environmental, social and economic well-being.
+Indigenous and northern communities in Canada are particularly vulnerable due to factors such as remoteness and inaccessibility, cold climate, aging and inefficient infrastructure, and reliance on diesel for electricity generation and space heating.

-Many Aboriginal and northern communities are monitoring and addressing the effects of climate change to increase their resilience and adaptive capacities to the changing climate and are developing and implementing renewable energy projects to reduce their greenhouse gas emissions.
-The Department of Aboriginal Affairs and Northern Development Canada (AANDC) is committed to working with Aboriginal and northern communities across Canada through its current Climate Change Programs to address both short-term and long-term climate change adaptation and energy-related issues.
+Many Indigenous and northern communities are monitoring and addressing the effects of climate change.
+They are increasing their resilience and adaptive capacities to the changing climate and are developing and implementing renewable energy projects to reduce their reliance on diesel.
+Since 2001, Indigenous and Northern Affairs Canada (INAC) has worked with Indigenous and northern communities through climate change programs to address both short-term and long-term climate change adaptation and energy-related issues.

 New climate change programs